Shambu-p/Shambu-p/README.md

-I am Junior Software Engineer with a demonstrated history of working in the computer software industry.
-I work for Appdiv System Development.
+I am Software Engineer with a demonstrated history of working in the computer software industry.
+I worked in different companies on different position before, Currently I work for Dengene Technology Solution as Junior Solution Engineer using Servicenow.
 I used PHP for about 4 years and developed many web applications with it.
-I also have programming skills using Java, PHP, JavaScript, Vue JS, Express JS, React JS and .NET Core.
+Inaddition to that I have experience on ReactJs, ExpressJs, .Net Core and Java for a year.
+Also have programming skills using JavaScript, Typescript and Vue JS.